sistemaon/pinescript/ideas/README.md

 > Max & Min, daily timeframe chart, exit is target or the first closed candle giving any profit.
 > Stop closed candle can be the 1st.

+> Define a long campaing, when price crosses above the 50 MA and then the price pulls back and sits above onto MA making a bottom.
+Short campaing is reverse.